The curriculum: Class 1/Year 2 to Class 7 /Year 8

 Art is taught in an integrated way and as a separate subject.
 Artistic work is an integral part of the Main Lesson and in a wide variety of contexts.
 Pupils have opportunities to learn a wide range of art techniques in weekly art lessons.

 Handwork is an integral part of the curriculum for all children from Class 1 to Class 8.
 It provides a balancing element to the intellectual activities experienced elsewhere in the curriculum and is designed to aid the harmonious development of the child.
 The scheme of work is taken from Rudolf Steiner’s indications, which outline examples of activities that match the developmental stage of the child, ensure progression and are tailored to suit the needs of the teaching group.
 Examples of Handwork skills that are taught in the weekly lesson include sewing, knitting, crochet, weaving, tailoring, dyeing and felting, with importance placed on the use of high quality, beautiful and natural materials in order to enhance the artistic and creative development of the child.

 As well as practical activities guided by the class teacher, such modelling and painting, pupils are also taught various crafts in other subject based lessons.
-From Class 1 to Class 8 a weekly Handwork lesson gives each child the opportunity to develop a range of skills, such as knitting, sewing, weaving and crochet.
-From Class 6 all pupils begin to learn specialist crafts and this is continued wherever possible into the Upper School.
-Examples of crafts taught are: woodwork, wood carving, stone carving, green woodworking, metal work (and the use of a forge), ceramics (and the use of the wheel and kiln), textiles, paper making and book binding.
+From Class 1 to Class 8 a weekly Craft/ Woodwork lesson gives each child the opportunity to develop a range of skills such wood carving, green woodworking, metal work (and the use of a forge), leatherwork and pottery (and the use of the wheel and kiln).